pcfens/traefik-localplugins/README.md

 Running `curl -v -H 'Host: example.com' http://localhost:8000` will return a 200 with some information about the request as expected, since you're not trying to exploit anything

+## Cleaning Up

+When you're done, you can run `kind delete cluster` and the cluster we created will be turned off.